Is it Time to Review Your Company Sick Day Policy?

+Your company’s sick day policies may be out of date.
 Air travel and doorknobs are probably the first places that come to mind when you think of the most effective routes of disease transmission.
 While these are notable places, the most common place to pick up the common cold or flu is the workplace.
 With flu season in full force, chances are you’re going to see some of your employees getting sick this time of year.
-Workplaces force employees to be in close proximity to each other for extended periods of time every day.
+Workplaces force employees to be in close proximity to each other for extended periods of time.
 When one of them is sick, everyone is at risk.
 However, there are some ways you can address illness in the workplace:

 Review Your Sick Policy

 Employers should review their company’s sick policy to see if it can be improved to minimize illness in the workplace.
 Many people value hard work and believe that even when ill, they should be working.
 Workers who insist on coming to work when they are sick must be stopped.
 When an ill person comes to work, he or she puts all other workers, their families, and even customers at risk.
-With tools like Skype and Google Drive, it is much easier to allow employees to work from home when sick if he or she insists on working.
+With tools like Skype and Google Drive, it is much easier to allow employees to work from home.

 Offer Sick Days

-A new poll recently revealed that 51 percent of food service workers “always” go to work when sick.
-Another study by Staples reported that 90 percent of the American workforce admits to coming into work when they are not feeling well, and even when they know they are contagious.
-Contagious people means that more germs are spread around and increases the number of people who get sick.
+A new poll revealed that 51 percent of food service workers “always” go to work when sick.
+Another study by Staples reported that 90 percent of the American workforce admits to coming into work when they are not feeling well.
+This statistic includes even those who know they are contagious.
+Unfortunately, this means that more germs are spread around and increases the number of people who get sick.

 Why do these workers go to work when they are sick?
 One surprising reason is that many of them do not earn sick days.
 This means that they must choose between their health and their pay.
 The US Department of Labor states that only about 53 percent of US employers offer paid sick time.
 Though there is a cost to the employer to offer paid sick time, it is a worthwhile investment because it can offset potential business losses.